pradyparanjpe/pspman/INSTALL.rst

 git
 ^^^

-(Use me to update myself) - Run a regular update on the folder in which pspman is cloned
+(Use me to update myself): Run a regular update on the folder in which pspman is cloned

 .. code:: sh